reachlin/k8s0/README.md

 ### Basic steps

 etcd -> kubelet -> api server as static pod -> other k8s pods -> calico

+### Treak the versions

+If you want to change the version of various container images of k8s, pls refer to `registry/defaults/main.yml`.

 ### References